 That last photo might be my favorite photo of us, ever.
 Knowing we would see the famous mural of the “Fraternal Kiss” between Leonid Brezhnev and Erich Honecker at the East Side Gallery, I planned the shot out before we even left for Berlin, and then coached Lexie on how to compose it when we got there.
 It turned out exactly as I’d hoped it would on the first try, which is a good thing, because the East Side Gallery is a busy place.
 People line up, waiting for their turn to get a photo with the famous murals, and so you’ve pretty much got one shot to get it right before others start moving in on you.

 The reason I love this photo so much, though, is not because it’s a particularly artistic shot (it isn’t), but because, for me, it symbolizes everything about our life right now.
 I never in a million years would have thought I’d ever see the Berlin Wall or any of the other places we’ve been to over the past year and a half.
 Or, if we did see them, I expected we’d be retirees, 60+ and finally taking our trip around the world.
 That we’re getting to do this now, at such a young age, is pretty freaking awesome.
 (That photo would have looked a little different if we waited until we were in our 60’s!)
-So anyway, I’m not the type of person to print out photos and frame them, but if I were, I’d blow this one up on a big canvas and hang it in my living room.
+I’m not the type of person to print out photos and frame them, but if I were, I’d blow this one up on a big canvas and hang it in my living room.
 It’s that special.

 Anyway, I don’t know what the future of the East Side Gallery is – will it be there forever, or are its days numbered? – but I do know there is a lot of construction going on in that area and pieces have already been removed, much to the dismay of those who wish to preserve it in its entirety, to give access to the construction.
 I hope it’ll be around forever, but if it’s not, I’m so very glad I had the opportunity to see this iconic symbol of freedom while I had the chance.
 Reason #1,789 I’m glad we took this trip to Berlin instead of another one to Paris.
 If you’re heading to Berlin, do not miss this!